gchotai/data-engineering-nanodegree/3 - Build_Data_Warehouse_ETL/README.md

 ##### 4. Make sure you can connect to the clusterConnect to the cluster
 ##### 5. Clean up your resources

-_After the ETL process done, don't forgot to run command_
+_After the ETL process done, don't forgot to run last command_

 ## The ETL Process